 - CJ5620 Research Methods

 All students must complete the seven core classes (21 credit hours) in order to graduate.
 It is strongly recommended that students take CJ 5000 within the first 9 - 12 credit hours.

 In addition, students wanting to do the thesis track must take CJ6600 Thesis class plus three elective classes (9 credit hours).
-Any other CJ4000 level or above course will serve as an elective course, provided the course is not part of the undergraduate core curriculum.
+Any CJ4000 level or above course will serve as an elective course, provided the course is not part of the undergraduate core curriculum.
 Students wishing to do the non-thesis track must also take CJ5600 Individual Research plus four elective courses (12 credit hours).
 (See the table below for this information in table form along with what semesters these courses are offered in the classroom and online.)

 Consent to enroll in additional arranged courses must be obtained from the department graduate coordinator.
-These include CJ4602, CJ5600, or CJ5602.
+These include CJ5600 or CJ5602.

 To be considered for admission into the program of studies for the Criminal Justice M.S. degree, the applicant must have earned an undergraduate degree in criminal justice or a related field prior to enrollment at UCM in the coursework for the program, submitted a complete graduate program application, and earned a minimum grade point average of 3.00 on all undergraduate course work and 3.0 on all graduate course work.
 A student without a criminal justice degree may be required to complete up to 15 hours of background courses in criminal justice prior to taking graduate level courses.
-The requirement to take background courses may be waived by the Criminal Justice Graduate Coordinator based on previous courses taken and/or relevant professional experience.
+The requirement to take background courses may be waived by the Criminal Justice Graduate Coordinator based on previous courses taken.